Mole Crickets | Identification, Habitat, and Control

 Monitoring and Managing

-In about three minutes, nymphs and adult mole crickets will crawl to the surface.
+In about 3 minutes, nymphs and adult mole crickets will crawl to the surface.
 If the number of moles observed per 4 square feet area ranges from 2 to 4, then the implementation of control measures is necessary.

 Control Measures